alexdwagner/alexdwagner.github.io/index.md

 ---

 *I currently have bandwidth for new opportunities as a full-stack web developer.
-Give me a shout below via 'say hi to Alex'.*
+Give me a shout below via the 'say hi to Alex' link in the footer.*